pedroisme/pedroisme/README.md

 ---

-🎓 **Cornell MPS in Information Science** | 📊 **UC San Diego B.S. in Data Science & Economics**
+🎓 **Master’s in Information Science @ Cornell**
+📊 **B.S. in Data Science & Economics @ UC San Diego**

-I turn coffee ☕ into machine learning pipelines and chaotic JSON into neatly labeled dashboards.
-I speak fluent Python 🐍, a bit of SQL, and occasionally scream at my models when they output `"NoneType"`.
+I’m a data and AI engineer with a focus on building intelligent systems that blend NLP, machine learning, and scalable data pipelines.
+I thrive at the intersection of product impact and model performance — translating noisy, unstructured data into clear insights and robust models.

 ---

-## 🧠 What I’m Working On (besides debugging)
+## 🧠 What I’m Working On

-- 🤖 Built an LLM evaluation framework using 21+ metrics (aka: gave GPT homework and graded it)
+- 🤖 Developed a comprehensive LLM evaluation framework using 21+ semantic and structural metrics
-- 🛒 NLP pipeline for e-commerce chats — because customer support deserves an upgrade
+- 🛒 Engineered an NLP pipeline for e-commerce support chat analysis and automation
-- 🕵️‍♂️ Built a classifier to detect digital transformation... and my own sleep deprivation
+- 🧠 Built classifiers to assess digital transformation maturity in enterprise reporting data

 ---